he010103/Traffic-Brain/AI-City-MTMC/README.md

 ## Get Started

 #### 1. put the track1 folder into 'data/'
+download the data in google drive [data](https://drive.google.com/file/d/1jorp-cj-yDth47D2cRW0FvDpc0SjdVgy/view?usp=sharing) and unzip it, then put all the folder in the zip in the current foloder

 ```
 mkdir data
 cd data

-download the data in google drive [data](https://drive.google.com/drive/folders/1MFlPn5CvLjYhYkQowW5QT6o6AJaO-QD3?usp=sharing) and unzip it, then put all the folder in the zip in the current foloder
+cp -r path/to/track1/test/ track1/
 ```

 #### 2. filter the invalid rectangle of MSTC